JungleDocs for Office 365 | Get SharePoint list items. GetView function.

 GetView("TestList"; "TestView"; "TestChoice"; "Category1"; "TestBool"; "0") - two additional parameters (choice, boolean).

-Note: Additional parameters works only as equal condition and they are combined by and operators.
+Note: Additional parameters work only as equal condition and if they are combined by and operators.

 For Boolean (Yes/No) column value use "0" to filter "No" values, and "1" to filter "Yes".

 GetView("TestList"; "All Items"; "ExpirationDate"; Today() - dynamic date used.